LaxarJS/laxar/docs/manuals/widgets_and_activities.md

   Usually, it exports either a class constructor, or a plain factory function to create the widget instance.
   When a widget is instantiated by the LaxarJS runtime, it is passed a set of *widget services* including the *event bus*, which allows for communication with other widget instances.

+  Note that the file extension can also vary depending on the integration technology.
+  For example widgets written using the `"vue"` integration technology will have `.vue` as extension while `"react"` widgets will use `.jsx`.

 - `default.theme/shopping-cart-widget.html`

   The _HTML template_ defining the _appearance_ of your widget.
-  Again, the integration technology determines the syntax that is supported in the template.
+  Again, the integration technology determines the syntax that is supported in the template, or if the template is even integrated into the controller source file and hence not present at all.
   When your widget is used on a page, LaxarJS will load this automatically and bind it to your widget controller's scope.
   The [Bootstrap CSS](http://getbootstrap.com/css/) classes are made available by the LaxarJS *default.theme* to facilitate uniform styling across widgets.
   If Bootstrap does not suit you, feel free to use a different framework (or none at all) in [your own theme](./creating_themes.md), but keep in mind that this limits opportunities for widget reuse.